dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ### Update the Departments Index page

-The scaffolding engine created a RowVersion column for the Index page, but that field shouldn't be displayed.
-In this tutorial you display the last byte of the `RowVersion` to help understand concurrency.
+The scaffolding engine created a `RowVersion` column for the Index page, but that field shouldn't be displayed.
+In this tutorial, the last byte of the `RowVersion` is displayed to help understand concurrency.
 The last byte is not guaranteed to be unique.
 A real app wouldn't display `RowVersion` or the last byte of `RowVersion`.

 Update the Index page: